1. What is the Pan-Canadian Claimants Compensation Plan, and why was it created?

 If you have questions about your personal tax situation, you may wish to consult a tax professional.

-At this time, we are unable to provide a specific date for when payments will be distributed to Eligible PCC-Claimants.
+At this time, we are unable to provide a specific date for when payments will be distributed to Eligible Tobacco-Victim.

 Now that the PCC Compensation Plan is approved by the Court, notices will be widely published providing information about the PCC Compensation Plan, and the deadline by which all claims must be submitted to the Claims Administrator.
 Right now, the deadline is 24 months from the date that the Notice is published.